 I’ve used a few different services in the past to back up my stuff online.
 For a while I was just using Dropbox, but soon ran out of room.

 I experimented with other free cloud storage services like Skydrive, but found it to be slow and limited, and I even wrote a script to sync my photos with a folder on my web server, which worked quite well – when I remembered to run it.

 A couple of months ago, I finally decided it was time to get serious about it all.
-After much research and trialling some worthy contenders like Mozy and Carbonite, I ended up signing up for a two year subscription with Crashplan.
+After much research and trialling some worthy contenders like Mozy and Carbonite, I ended up signing up for a one year subscription with Crashplan.

 Crashplan is primarily a desktop application that runs on Windows, Mac and some Unix variants.
 The basic version is free, allowing you to send files to a removable drive and, via the Internet, any other computer running the same software.

-The Plus version adds in cloud backup for one or multiple computers at various price points, and there are Pro options for businesses.
+The paid versions add in cloud backup for one or multiple computers at various price points, and there is an option for businesses as well.
 All versions encrypt data before backing it up, with the ability to create several backup sets for different destinations.

 For some travellers the free version would be enough.
 If you have access to a computer that will always be powered on, with a fast internet connection – your own at home, perhaps, or that of a friend or family member – you can point your backups at it and save a few bucks a month.

 Ease of Use